SPontadit/LuxUmbra/README.md

 ### **Anti-Aliasing**

-We have two anti-alliasing technique.
+We implemented two anti-aliasing techniques.
 The first one is the **Multisampling Anti-Aliasing** (MSAA) on the vulkan side.
 We are up to four samples per pixels.
-We also have **Fast Approximate Anti-Aliasing** (FXAA) as a post process to smooth edge.
+We also implemented **Fast Approximate Anti-Aliasing** (FXAA) as a post-process to smooth edge.

 <br>

 ### **Post-Process**

-We have several **Tone Mapping algorithms**, Reinhard, ACES Film and Uncharted2.
-The tone mapping is to remap HDC color to LDC color.
+We implemented several **Tone Mapping algorithms**, Reinhard, ACES Film and Uncharted2.
+The tone mapping remaps HDC color to LDC color.
 All our color calculations are done in linear color space.
 We do gamma correction on post-process.<br>
-The last but not least post-process is **Screen-Space Ambient Occlusion** (SSAO).
+The last post-process that we implemented is **Screen-Space Ambient Occlusion** (SSAO).
 We have a part of deferred rendering.
-We use normal and position buffer to calculate ambient occlusion of the fragment.<br>
+We use normal and position buffer to calculate ambient occlusion of the fragment and apply this occlusion during the post-process pass.<br>

 ![SSAO](README_Resources/SSAO.gif)